leuraph/experiments/edge_based_variational_adaptivity/gauss_kick/readme.md

 ## Experiment 02
 Same experiment as experiment-01.
-However, this experiment runs faster as we extract the local patch of two elements before refining the mesh.
+However, this experiment runs faster as we extract the local patch of two elements before refining the shared edge.

 ## Experiment 03
-global CG iterations stopped by comparison of global energy losses of EVA and n CG steps.
+Global CG iterations stopped by comparison of global energy losses of EVA and n CG steps.
+Note that this experiment makes use of `custom_callback.py` as we need not to interrupt the global CG iterations when checking for convergence.
 In this experiment, we
 - perform `n` global cg update steps
 - perform edge based variational adaptivity to get new values on non-boundary edges
-- in parallel, perform one more global CG step
+- in parallel, perform `n` more global CG step
 - compare the corresponding global energy gains and, depending on this comparison, decide whether to refine the mesh or not

-## Experiment 5
+## Experiment 4
 global CG iterations stopped by comparison of current energy losses and overall energy loss on current space.
 Namely, we stop the CG iterations and refine, as soon as we have
 $$
 E(u^{n-1}) - E(u^n) \leq \alpha(n) \Big(E(u^0) - E(u^n)\Big),
 $$
 where $\alpha(n) =\text{const}. \in (0, 1)$ or (even stronger) $\alpha(n) \propto n^{-1} \in (0, 1)$.
-This sanity check is motivated by [HAW23].
+This ciretrion is motivated by [HAW23].

 # Error Calculations